JonathanHedlund/bun-rock-paper-scissor/README.md

 1. Player 1 sends a request to create a new game and gets back a game ID from the server.
 2. Player 1 sends the game ID to player 2 via any communication channel. (eg mail, slack or fax)
 3. Player 2 joins the game using the game ID.
-4. Player 1 makes his move (Stone).
+4. Player 1 makes his move (rock).
-5. Player 2 makes his move (Scissors).
+5. Player 2 makes his move (scissors).
 6. Player 1 checks the state of the game and discovers that he has won.
 7. Player 2 checks the state of the game and discovers that he lost.